Many of us have been asked to provide a clean catch urine sample at some point, even if we didn’t realize it at the time.

 This is all too common.
 Up to 1 in 4 urine samples are considered to be contaminated.
 This can lead to misdiagnosis, incorrect treatment, or no treatment at all.

 Getting a clearer picture on what bacteria are causing a health issue is crucial for correct diagnosis and treatment.
-Unreliable dipsticks and urine cultures on the other hand can lead to ineffective treatment, in some cases antibiotic overuse and even eventual antibiotic resistance.
+Unreliable dipsticks and urine cultures can lead to ineffective treatment, in some cases antibiotic overuse and even eventual antibiotic resistance.
+So it’s important we help to create as clear a picture as possible.

-With antibiotic immunity on the rise globally, this is of serious concern.
-It’s also important to note that UTI is one of the most common health issues for which antibiotics are prescribed!
+With antibiotic resistance on the rise globally and UTI being one of the most common health issues for which antibiotics are prescribed, this is of serious concern.

 But this outcome may be avoided, if we can find an easy way to provide a clean catch urine sample.